GEO BON logo

 2. Loading data from the GEO BON STAC catalog

 This step extracts the global biodiversity intactness layers from various collections on the GEO BON Spatio Temporal Asset Catalog.
 The layers are in EPSG: 4326 and 10x10 km resolution but the user can specify other coordinate references systems and spatial resolutions.
-The BII uses the PREDICTS database to establish a reference state using the biodiversity patterns in habitats with minimal disturbance levels.
-Then, it assigns sensitivity scores to each species based on their vulnerability to human pressure.
-Intactness is calculated by comparing the observed species abundance in a given area to what is expected under reference conditions with low human impact.

 3. Calculating zonal statistics